‘Mr. Narendra Modi, wasn’t Rajiv Gandhi a victim of terrorism?’- None asked Modi in regards to his abusive remark on late Prime Minister Rajiv Gandhi.

 One of the main issues that the BJP and Prime Minister Modi have been raised, this election is BJP’s tough and uncompromising stand against cross-border terrorism.
 However, in the process of mud politics, Modi seems to have forgotten that Rajiv Gandhi, who he is now attacking, he was a victim of Cross border terrorism.
 Rajiv Gandhi was killed in a terror attack by the LTTE on May 21, 1991.
 He died as a martyr in terror attacks and by insulting the Indian Prime Minister who was killed in a terror attack 25 years ago, Modi is only showing how opportunistic and uncaring they are.

-At the same time, one must remember that Rajiv Gandhi was the same man, who had given free hand to Scientist Vijay Bhatkar to develop supercomputers in India, to compete with the likes of America and Russia, without depending on the west.
+At the same time, one must remember that Rajiv Gandhi was the person who gave free hand to Scientist Vijay Bhatkar to develop supercomputers in India, to compete with the likes of America and Russia, without depending on the west.
 While Modi keeps taking the credit of today’s scientific wins of modern India, he has forgotten the seeds sown by his predecessors.

 No, Mr. Narendra Modi, the life of Rajiv Gandhi did not end-up as your teleprompter instructed you to speak.
 Life of Rajiv Gandhi ended-up with his heroic courage of staying too close to the public where 14 civilians also killed.
 You and your party speak against terrorism, but here you have proved that you have endorsed terrorism.